HackYourFutureBelgium/Intro-to-Digital/Step1 /index.md

 - [ ] You have submitted your answers in the “Slack and Search Engine Exercise” and scored at least 16/20.
 - [ ] You have saved your Result Page (Score Summary Page) as a PDF file.
 - [ ] The PDF file includes your name, your score, and your answers.
-You have uploaded the PDF file to the CYF Course Platform.
+- [ ] You have uploaded the PDF file as requested.